opengeoedu/learn.opengeoedu.de/pages/06.Biomassepotenzial/01.vorlesung/00.ziele_struktur/docs.en.md

 ### Target Group and Learning Objectives of the Lecture

-This lecture is intended for students of space-related study courses; no previous knowledge on the subject of bioenergy/biomass is required.
+This lecture is intended for students of space-related study courses.
+No previous knowledge on the subject of bioenergy/biomass is required.
 The primary aim of this lecture is to provide background knowledge for working with the exercises and with open data dealing with the following core questions:

 - What quantities of biogenic resources can we use sustainably?
 - Where are the resources located?